alpalma95/roundjs-legacy/README.md

 ## Running this project locally

 Clone this repository and simply open the index.html with a live server.
-Since I really wanted to keep things "vanilla", I used [this extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Since I really wanted to keep things "vanilla", I used [this extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development.
 However, any other extension such as [live-server](https://www.npmjs.com/package/live-server) could work if you decide to initialize a node project.